-ADVISORY: One year of English language instruction; levelappropriate placement by the ESL assessment process
+ADVISORY: One year of English language instruction; Entry/ Bridge stage placement by the ESL placement process

-This is the first in the two-course "Entering" stage in the LMC Noncredit ESL writing skills instructional sequence.
-This foundational English for General Purposes (EGP) course focuses on helping nonnative English-speaking language learners develop beginning to highbeginning writing skills that are essential for clear, understandable written communication.
+This is the initial step in the two-course certificate-based "Entering/Bridge" stage in the LMC General ESL Program's writing skills instructional sequence.
+This foundational Non-Credit English for General Purposes (EGP) course focuses on helping non-native Englishspeaking language learners develop beginning to high-beginning writing skills that are essential for clear understandable written communication.
 Students will learn, practice and apply basic sentence structures, punctuation and spelling rules, editing strategies, and the roles and placements of nouns, verbs, adjectives, pronouns prepositions, and conjunctions.
-Students will also learn level-appropriate vocabulary and practice using new words in their writing for everyday purposes.
-This first-level entering-stage writing skills course is four levels below transfer and supports students progressing to the second-level entering-stage writings skills course, ESLN-075W.
-It is recommended that students concurrently enroll in the other level one entering-level Noncredit ESL courses - ESLN-065G, ESLN-065VR, and ESLN-065CP - as offered in the schedule of classes.
-P/NP/SP LMC: NC
+Students will also learn stage-appropriate vocabulary and practice using new words in their writing for everyday purposes.
+This initial entering/bridge-stage writing skills course is four levels below transfer and supports students progressing to the subsequent writing skills course, ESLN-075W.
+It is recommended that students concurrently enroll the other initial and second step entering/ bridge General ESL courses - ESLN-065G & ESLN-075G, ESLN-065VR & ESLN-075VR, and ESLN-065PC & ESLN-075PC - as offered in the schedule of classes.
+P/NP/SP

+ESLN-075G

-ESLN-075G Foundational Grammar for General Communication 2
+Foundational Grammar for General Communication 2

-ADVISORY: ESLN-065G or level-appropriate placement by the ESL assessment process
+ADVISORY: One year of English language instruction and ESL-065G or ESLN-065G; Entry/Bridge stage placement by the ESL placement process

-This is the second in the two-course "Entering" stage of the LMC Noncredit ESL grammar for communication instructional sequence.
-This foundational grammar course is designed to help English language learners progress in their understanding and ability to appropriately use a set of essential high-beginning to low-intermediate English language structures.
+This is the second step in the two-course certificate-based "Entering/ Bridge" stage in the LMC General ESL grammar for communication instructional sequence.
+This Non-Credit foundational English for General Purposes (EGP) grammar course is designed to help English language learners progress in their understanding and ability to appropriately use a set of essential high-beginning to low-intermediate English language structures.
 Students learn through thinking, listening, reading, speaking, and writing activities that offer opportunities to learn grammar through social and situational contexts that are relevant to adult students' everyday lives and a variety of interests.
 Extensive exposure and practice are emphasized.
-This level two entering-stage English for General Purposes (EGP) grammar course is three levels below transfer.
-The completion of it and its level one counterpart ESLN-065G, along with the other Noncredit ESL courses, serve as a bridge into the English for Academic Purposes (EAP) Credit ESL courses.
-It is recommended that students concurrently enroll in the other level two entering-stage Noncredit ESL courses - ESLN-075W, ESLN-075VR, and ESLN-075PC - as offered in the schedule of classes.
-P/NP/SP LMC: NC
+This second entering/bridgestage English for General Purposes (EGP) grammar course is three levels below transfer.
+The completion of it and its initial step counterpart, ESLN-065G, along with the other General ESL courses courses, serve as a bridge into the English for Academic Purposes (EAP) ESL courses.
+It is recommended that students concurrently enroll in the other initial and second step entering/bridge General ESL courses - ESLN-065W & ESLN-075W, ESLN-065VR & ESLN-075VR, and ESLN-065PC & ESLN-075PC - as offered in the schedule of classes.
+P/NP/SP